 A: Candidates apply for scholarships directly through the teacher preparation program they wish to attend.

 Q: How do scholarship recipients apply for the remaining 25% of tuition?

 A: Recipients will apply directly to NDE for these funds.
-Applications will be available on this page.
-All statutory guidelines and SBE regulations must be met to receive the remaining 25% of tuition.
+All statutory laws and SBE regulations must be met to receive the remaining 25% of tuition.

-Q: What are the guidelines and regulations to receive the remaining 25% of tuition?
+Q: What are the guidelines and regulations to receive the remaining 25% tuition?

 A: Scholarship recipients must:

 - Maintain successful employment at a Nevada public school for five consecutive years.
 At least three of the five years must be at a Title I, underperforming, or high-vacancy school

 - Meets any other requirements established by SBE